jhucsf/spring2022/assign/assign05.md

 #### Synchronization report

-Since synchronization is an important part of this assignment, we'd like you to support a report on you synchronization in your README.txt.
+Since synchronization is an important part of this assignment, we'd like you to support a report on your synchronization in your README.txt.
 Please include where your critical sections are, how you determined them, and why you chose the synchronization primitives for each section.
 You should also explain how your critical sections ensure that the synchronization requires are met without